 There have been other officers injured by gunfire in events not related to the protests.
 On May 27, 2020 veteran detective in Tonowanda, NY was shot multiple times two hours after a drive-by shooting on a residential street.
 A suspicious male had been questioned by officers, ran into his apartment grabbed an AR-15 rifle and fired at the officers before fleeing in a vehicle.
 He was apprehended after a short chase and taken into custody.
 Detective David Ljiljanich a 19-year veteran has been released from the hospital.
 The suspect Matthew Gerwitz, 28 was arraigned on two counts of first-degree attempted murder, one count of second-degree attempted murder, and illegal weapons charges and may face additional charges as the investigation continues.

-Twenty five law enforcement officers have been shot and killed around the country so far this year.
-Six of those have occurred since the George Floyd protests began but none have been related to the protests.
+Twenty-five active duty law enforcement officers have been shot and killed around the country so far this year.
+Six of those have occurred since the George Floyd protests began but none have been directly related to the protests.
 Last year 48 officers were shot and killed across the country, in 2018, 52 officers were shot and killed in the line of duty.
 That is an average of one officer each week over the past several years.